 Water quality monitoring efforts must be continually revised and expanded to address the additional potential impacts of increasing population and development.
 We have completed our fifth year of monitoring waters at statistically selected stations for lakes and rivers and use these data for our overall statements about water quality in this report.
 There remains the need for increased analytical capabilities to measure the presence of chemicals at very low concentrations.
 A greater emphasis on biological integrity is also a recognized need.
 We participated in the national wadeable streams monitoring effort and are assisting in data evaluation.
 The SCDHEC must continue to seek resources to develop and implement more extensive biological monitoring and assessment.
-Supplemental monitoring funds in the Section 106 grant has not yet been used to fund staff since there is some uncertainty as to the continuation of this supplement.
 Recognizing that EPA may be moving away from STORET, we are exploring other ways to house our monitoring data.